osama-ahmed-ragab/landing-page-2021/README.md

-# Landing Page Project
+# Landing Page

-this is a responsive landing page as a test to what we learn in udacity nanodegree we use html,css and javascript with node.js this app creat sections when you press in add sections button and handle all what we need in creating section
+This project is for Udacity's Front End Nanodegree program.
+HTML and CSS starter code provided by Udacity.

+## Description

+This is a basic landing page that uses Javascript to create a NavBar dynamically and to highlight sections when scrolled.
+The project uses HTML, CSS, and Javascript.

+### To view project

+The project is published on GitHub Pages.
+To view, click on this link: [link to project](https://mischegoss.github.io/Udacity-Landing-Page/)